woojiahao/tp/docs/team/sp4ce-cowboy.md

 [#101](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/101)]
   * **What it does:** A Command to see expanded details of a specific transaction.
-  **Justification:** To allow a user to see details of a transaction whose properties' lengths can extend beyond the UI's ability to display them.
+  **Justification:** To allow a user to see details of a transaction whose properties' lengths can extend beyond the UI's ability to display them. **Highlights:** Complements the Find Command whereby a user can search for some transactions and use `get` to see full details.

 * **Find Transactions Command Enhancement**: [PRs:
   [#101](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/101)